eoncarlyle/puro/README.md

 they are available to delete old segments and compact unused logs.
 This 'steward' would need to be configured, but if someone decides to have two different stewards with different compaction and deletion standards that's kind of their problem.

+I am not using much `ByteBuffer` functionality.
+Right now I'm sort of using them as a less convenient array.
+If a smaller `recordBuffer` is created after a larger one, the initial buffer can be reused with a smaller limit.

+Benchmarking should be done with `kotlinx-benchmark`, blackholes will be need to make sure operations don't get deopted.

+We should only make one syscall per batch.

+Segment rollover tombstones should use a sentinel topic of `0xFF`.
+This will mean that consumers and producers will need to be able to work with non-string byte arrays as topics and handle them accordingly (i.e. explicitly test this) code path.
+There should not be a public method that accepts a record with a non-string topic.
+There should be a method that carries out `rollover()`, but a) that should be on the steward and b) it will internally call the tombstone.

 ### 2025-09-29
 The incremental CRC calculations were introducing the zero calculation twice.